crvanpollard/DVRPC-geodata/Census_Commuter_Travel_Data/README.md

 # Commutter Travel Data (MCD and Tract Level)

+### Updates
+If you are looking for more recent Census Bureau 2009-2013 ACS dataset for the municipalities and tracts in the DVRPC Region please check out our ArcGIS Server Demographic Map Services at: http://arcgis.dvrpc.org/arcgis/rest/services/Demographics

 ### Description
 Selected data from the Census Bureau's 2007-2011 ACS dataset for census tracts in the DVRPC Region.
 American Community Survey (ACS) provides detailed demographic, social, economic, commuting and housing statistics based on continuous survey data collection.